weaviate/weaviate/docs/en/use/ontology-schema.md

 ## Keywords

 Keywords give context to a class or property.
-They help a Weaviate instance to interpret what words which are written in the same way means (so-called homographs).
-A good example of this is the words `seal`.
-Do you refer to a `stamp` or the `sea animal`?
+They help a Weaviate instance to interpret differnt words that are spelled the same way mean (so-called homographs).
+A good example of this is the word `seal`.
+Do you mean a `stamp` or the `sea animal`?
 You can define this by setting keywords.
 The weights determine how important the keyword is.
-Often setting low values is already enough to determine the context of a thing or action.
+Setting low values is often already enough to determine the context of a thing or action.

 Example: